Have you wondered how to write a blog post that is SEO friendly?

 The main page title for a blog is known as the H1 title.
 Subtitles are known as H2 and these should be used to help break up the article as well as some of them containing variations on the key phrase.

 If it works well with the article, add an image (or more than one) to help with the visual impact of the article.
 When uploading the image to your blog post, set the “alt tag” for the image to your chosen search phrase.

-We recommend that the image is also set as the “featured image” for the blog post; this means that when the article is shared on social media, this image is shown on the link.
-N.B. featured images tend to need to be a minimum of 1200 pixels wide.
+We recommend that the image is also set as the “featured image” for the blog post.
+This means that when the article is shared on social media, this image is shown on the link as featured images tend to need to be a minimum of 1200 pixels wide.